grame-cncm/faustwebsite/download.md

 ### The Faust compiler ###
-The Faust compiler itself comes in two flavors : Faust and Faust2 :
+The Faust compiler itself comes in two flavors, Faust and Faust2:

 + [Faust (master branch)](https://sourceforge.net/projects/faudiostream/files/faust-0.9.73.tgz/download) is simple to compile and install as it has very few dependencies, but it can only generate C++ programs.
 + The [faust2 branch](https://sourceforge.net/projects/faudiostream/files/faust-2.0.a41.tgz/download) is more general and has backends for C++, C, Java, Javascript, asm.js, LLVM.
 But is has more dependencies, in particular LLVM.
 Faust2 is needed to compile FaustLive and other embedded Faust compilers.